cosmos/sdk-tutorials/proof-of-file-existence/tutorial/02-pofe-chain.md

 ## Modifying our application

 We want to implement an interface that allows someone to hash a file and submit the hash to the blockchain, without directly uploading its contents.
-We'll be implementing this via the command line in `./x/pofe/client/cli/txClaim.go`:
+We'll be implementing this via the CLI in `./x/pofe/client/cli/txClaim.go`.

+First, make sure to import the following packages:
 ```go
 package cli